Espanto II: Professional wrestling career

 The Los Espantos trio got their biggest win when they defeated the "dream team" of Mexican tecnicos El Santo, Blue Demon and Mil Máscaras, sparking a long-running rivalry between the two trios.
-During that time period Los Espantos also formed a team with El Gladiador, often facing El Santo and various partners.
-One particularly heated match saw Los Espantos and El Gladiador fight their opponents, Ray Mendoza, René Guajardo, and Karloff Lagarde all the way back to the locker rooms in an era where such a thing was unheard of in Mexico.
-In June 1964 Blue Demon defeated Espanto II in a Lucha de Apuestas match, leaving him bald as a result.
-The following year Espanto II lost his hair to Blue Demon's long time tag team partner, Black Shadow.
-In 1966 Espanto I and II won the Mexican National Tag Team Championship from El Santo and Mil Máscaras, but would later lose the belts to El Santo and Mil Máscaras in a rematch.
+During that time period, Los Espantos also formed a team with El Gladiador, often facing El Santo and various partners.
+One particularly heated match saw Los Espantos and El Gladiador fight their opponents, Los Rebeldes (Ray Mendoza, René Guajardo and Karloff Lagarde), all the way back to the locker rooms, which occurred in an era where such a thing was unheard of in Mexico.
+In June 1964, Blue Demon defeated Espanto II in a Lucha de Apuestas, leaving him bald as a result.
+The following year, Espanto II lost his hair to Blue Demon's long time tag team partner, Black Shadow.
+In 1966, Espanto I and II won the Mexican National Tag Team Championship from El Santo and Mil Máscaras, but would later lose the belts in a rematch.
 On May 30, 1968, José Vázquez, as well as fellow wrestler Popeye Franco, were killed by the owner of a cantina during a bar fight.
 At the time of his death, Los Espantos were set to do a world tour with dates planned for Germany, France, Spain and Japan.
 The promoters offered Espanto II the opportunity to go alone or with Espanto III, but he declined due to the loss of his close friend.
-After the death of his brother, Miguel wrestled less regularly and by the early 1970s both Cisneros and Miguel Vázquez became semi-retired from wrestling, working only a limited schedule in Northern Mexico.
-As Espanto II and III, the duo held the Northern Tag Team Championship at one point in the 1970s before Espanto II retired in 1979.
+After the death of his brother, Miguel wrestled less regularly, and by the early 1970s, both Cisneros and Miguel Vázquez became semi-retired from wrestling, working only a limited schedule in Northern Mexico.
+As Espanto II and III, the duo held the Northern Tag Team Championship at one point in the 1970s, before Espanto II retired in 1979.

 Retirement and death

-Cisnero wrestled his last match in 1979, losing to Gran Hamada in Monterrey, Nuevo León and then retired from in-ring competition.
-He did remain involved with professional wrestling, training several local Torreón wrestlers including Stuka Jr. Cisnero gave two of his students permission to become Los Hijos del Espanto ("The Sons of Espanto"), using the name and masks. in 1998 Cisneros, as the last surviving Espanto endorse the Mini-Estrella El Espantito ("The Little Terror"), to use the name and mask after having trained him years earlier.
+Cisnero wrestled his last match in 1979, losing to Gran Hamada in Monterrey, Nuevo León, before retiring from in-ring competition.
+He did remain involved with professional wrestling, training several local Torreón wrestlers, including Stuka Jr. Cisnero gave two of his students permission to become Los Hijos del Espanto ("The Sons of Espanto"), using the name and masks.
+In 1998, Cisneros, as the last surviving Espanto, endorsed the Mini-Estrella El Espantito ("The Little Terror") to use the name and mask, having trained him years earlier.

-Cisnero was married to Paula Reyes Cisnero and together they had five sons and sixteen grandchildren.
+Cisnero was married to Paula Reyes Cisnero, and together they had five sons and sixteen grandchildren.
 Late in life Cisnero suffered from heart problems and had undergone surgery days prior to August 27, 2010.
 In the morning of the 27th, he suffered a relapse and was brought back to the hospital, but died shortly after.